 The website also provides the A.D.A.M.
-Multimedia Health Encyclopedia, Wellness Tools and Symptom Navigator; RSS (Really Simple Syndications) Facility Feed Builder; information about insurance, medications, seniors, medical conditions, resources for the uninsured; consumer health care publications; and information for health care professionals.
+Multimedia Health Encyclopedia, Wellness Tools and Symptom Navigator; Really Simple Syndications (RSS) Facility Feed Builder; information about insurance, medications, seniors, medical conditions, and resources for the uninsured; consumer health care publications; and information for health care professionals.
 The hospital and ambulatory surgery comparison tool in the "Compare" section of the website provides performance data for selected medical conditions and procedures in Florida's hospitals and ambulatory surgery centers, including volume, charges, length of stay, and a separate section for pediatric data.
 Additional hospital information includes rates for readmission, mortality, infections, and complications.
 Other comparison tools on the website include:

-- ➤ Health Plans presents information on member satisfaction, coverage areas, and quality of care. - ➤ Hospice Providers presents the results of surveys completed by family members of patients who received hospice care. - ➤ Nursing Homes allows the public to compare nursing homes based on surveys and inspections conducted by the Agency for Health Care Administration (Agency). - ➤ Prescription Drug Prices takes the consumer to www.MyFloridaRx.com where they can compare prescription retail prices at Florida pharmacies. - Physicians provides physician volume information on a select number of procedures.
+- ➤ Health Plans presents information on member satisfaction, coverage areas, and quality of care: - ➤ Hospice Providers presents the results of surveys completed by family members of patients who received hospice care; - ➤ Nursing Homes allows the public to compare nursing homes based on surveys and inspections conducted by the Agency for Health Care Administration (Agency); - ➤ Prescription Drug Prices takes the consumer to www.MyFloridaRx.com where they can compare prescription retail prices at Florida pharmacies; and - Physicians provides physician volume information on a select number of procedures. - ➤ Assisted Living Facilities this page includes information on the different types of assisted living facilities, the ability to review sanction history and see emergency actions and important links and numbers.

 Health data tools on the "Researchers and Professionals" side of the website allow specialized data queries that require users to have some knowledge of medical coding and terminology.
 The inpatient query tool allows a user to search by diagnosis and procedure codes, as well as Medicare Severity-Diagnostic Related Group (MS-DRG codes).
-The outpatient query tool allows users to search by Current Procedural Terminology (CPT) procedure codes and ICD-9-CM diagnosis and procedure codes.
+The outpatient query tool allows users to search by Current Procedural Terminology (CPTTM) procedure codes and International Classification of Disease, 9th edition, Clinical Modification (ICD-9-CM) diagnosis and procedure codes.
 The ED query tool allows users to search by the patient's reason for visit, diagnosis, and CPT procedure codes.
 Results from the query tools can be returned by various demographics and other criteria.
 The results of the queries will return the most recent four quarters (one year) of data.